top of page

 Dyads (Work-in-Progress with Google Summer of Code)

-Building on this work, our project aims to take things a step further by focusing on duets.
-We're interested in exploring how AI can choreograph dances that involve complex interactions between the dancers, reflecting a more dynamic expression of human connection and creativity.
-The idea is to expand the aforementioned existing work in AI-generated choreography by introducing modern machine learning techniques to create dance sequences for duo performances.
-Initially using a generative model with LSTM units to learn from motion-captured dance movements, this project proposes a new approach by incorporating self-attention mechanisms and Graph Neural Networks.
+We supervised two talented computer scientists, Zixuan Wang and Luis Zerkowski, as they researched and developed this model.
+We were interested in exploring how AI can choreograph dances that involve complex interactions between the dancers, reflecting a more dynamic expression of human connection and creativity.
+The idea was to expand the aforementioned existing work in AI-generated choreography by introducing modern machine learning techniques to create dance sequences for duo performances.
+Initially using a generative model with LSTM units to learn from motion-captured dance movements, this project proposed a new approach by incorporating self-attention mechanisms and Graph Neural Networks.
+Two papers were produced: "Invisible Strings: Revealing Latent Dancer-to-Dancer Interactions with Graph Neural Networks" and "Dyads: Artist-Centric, AI-Generated Dance Duets".

 bottom of page